 - Unplug appliances when not in use.
 Idle appliances and cell phone chargers still draw electricity even when they are not being used.
-Also, always be sure to turn off your computer when it is not in use.
+Also, always be sure to turn off your computer or put it to sleep when it is not in use.

 - Don’t use a screen saver.
 Modern monitors do not need them and they consume energy unnecessarily.

 - Use CFL bulbs.
 Swap out incandescent light bulbs for more efficient compact fluorescent bulbs.

 - Avoid printing when possible.
 Paper is easily wasted and ink is costly!
 Be sure to recycle empty ink cartridges in the appropriate location.

 - Turn off the water when brushing your teeth.

 - Run only full loads of laundry and dishwashers.

 - Wash dishes with a sink full of water rather than a running faucet.

 - Use a reusable water bottle.

 - Utilize reusable grocery bags rather than consuming wasteful paper or plastic bags.